iudragon/campus-recruitment/README.md

 ## About Project

-→ This project is about letting the candidates know about the companies visiting their colleges and drives they can attend.
+→ This project is about letting the candidates know about the companies visiting their colleges and drives they can attend.<br />
-→ We collect the information of students like thier marks and skills and calculate their chances of getting placed in a company using one method.
+→ We collect the information of students like thier marks and skills and calculate their chances of getting placed in a company using one   method.<br />
-→ Students can also view thier seniors or batch mates interview experiences, drives information that they should apply for.
+→ Students can also view thier seniors or batch mates interview experiences, drives information that they should apply for.<br />
-→ Placement officer can keep track of student details in a circular pie chart to keep track of placed and not placed students.
+→ Placement officer can keep track of student details in a circular pie chart to keep track of placed and not placed students.<br />